morganmcg1/gpu-info/README.md

 - `--force_reprocess` forces reprocessing of already processed videos
 - `--api_key` can be used to provide a Google API key directly

-The system will automatically:
-1. Check if each video is relevant to CUDA/Triton kernel programming
-2. Skip full processing for non-relevant videos
-3. Create minimal reports for non-relevant videos explaining their actual content
-4. Process relevant videos with the full pipeline
+The system will automatically process all videos with the full pipeline.

 ### Specify an output directory

 ```
-python main.py --video_url "https://www.youtube.com/watch?v=example" --output_dir "./my_output"
+process-video --video_url "https://www.youtube.com/watch?v=example" --output_dir "./my_output"
 ```

 ### Direct YouTube Summary Extractor